underthemoss/ERP-Branch-Willy/.clinerules/CLINEDOCS.md

 This project uses prettier.
 After finishing a task, always run `npm run prettier:fix`

+Unless told otherwise default to "use client" on UI files.

 ### Coding Standards for MUI components

 When using MUI GRID, this is the correct syntax